 What must you infer about the original state in order to use the Fry Method?
 Does this rock satisfy the conditions for using the Fry Method?

-Make sure you use the right scale in analyzing the deformation…The web page has a digital version of the image in case you want to use a computer program to enlarge or otherwise alter the image.
+Make sure you use the right scale in analyzing the deformation.
+The web page has a digital version of the image in case you want to use a computer program to enlarge or otherwise alter the image.
 Scale is important because you need to be able to see the strain ellipse you produce.

 Give a numeric description of your strain ellipse.
 (10 pts.)